fluthjs/fluth-doc/docs/en/guide/type.md

-# TypeScript Type Support
+# TypeScript Support

 ## Automatic Type Inference for Initial Values

-When creating streams using `$`, `fluth` automatically infers the type of the initial value.
+When using `$` to create streams, `fluth` automatically infers the type of initial values.

 ```typescript
 import { $ } from "fluth";